 Delta 8 THC usually kicks in between 30 – 60 min when enjoying our gummies/ and or oil or gel caps.
 On the other hand, if smoking hemp flower with Delta 8 THC or as a vape, you will feel it instantly.
 When taken orally, be careful not to take the 2nd dose too fast, as there’s a delayed onset.
 In summary, we suggest waiting up to 2 hours until taking another dose of Delta 8 THC.
 Some products, such as our Delta 8 THC gummies or softgels, may have a more prolonged effect, so we advise you to be cautious.

 Related Article: How long does Delta 8 Stay in your system?

 Will Delta 8 THC get you high?

 Delta 8 THC has similar desired effects as Delta 9.
 Some people feel the slight sensation of a clear-headed high, while others experience it as a more body high.
 The intensity of these effects varies depending on the person and also on how much you consume.
 If you want to avoid the feeling of an intense “high,” it is recommended to take Delta 8 THC with low concentrations.
-If you consume gummies, most users start with about half a gummy for a mild sense.
+Most users start with about half a gummy for a mild sense of you consume gummies.
 Over time you will understand how your body responds to Delta 8 THC and decide how much you need to get the best possible experience.

 Related Article: How Long Does Delta 8 High Last?